Endocrinology and Diabetes

 The Endocrinology and Diabetes program at Seattle Children’s provides long-term care for children and teens with diabetes and other endocrine system problems, such as puberty, growth and thyroid disorders.
 We believe in caring for your child while helping you learn how best to manage your child’s condition.
 Children’s program meets national standards set by the American Diabetes Association.
 Our team is experienced in caring for growing children, and includes doctors, nurse practitioners, physician assistants, certified diabetes nurse educators, dietitians and social workers.
 We work closely with you and your child’s primary care doctor to help your child thrive.

 Awards and Recognition

-In 2012, U.S. News & World Report ranked Children's Endocrinology and Diabetes program one of the best in the country.
+In 2014, U.S. News & World Report ranked Children's Endocrinology and Diabetes program as one of the best in the country.